abdelrahman-elkady/se-tutorial/lab-4.md

 });
 ```

-However as the node community recognizes this would've evidently not scale very well.
+However as the node community recognizes, this architecture would eventually not scale very well,  this is where middleware came in.

-#### install express
+#### Install express

-[ExpressJS][express] is a simple micro-framework that is highly expendable.
+[ExpressJS][express] is a simple micro-framework that is highly expandable.

-We will be using it in our project so we will add it as a dependency.
+We will be using express in our project, so we will add it as a dependency.

 If you understand that express is a package and how npm install works you should be able to pick the correct command form the [express install guide][express-install].
 You will need the Internet at this point.